angular/protractor/docs/locators.md

 All WebElement actions are wrapped in this way and available on the ElementFinder, in addition to a couple helper methods like `isPresent`.

-You may always access the underlying WebElement using `element(locator).getWebElement()`, but you should not need to.
+You can always access the underlying WebElement using `element(locator).getWebElement()`, but you should not need to.